Michael J. Tyler: History

 Tyler was born in Britain, and early developed an interest in herpetology.
 While working as a volunteer at the British Museum, he was advised to go to Australia and Papua New Guinea if he wanted to do any ground-breaking research on amphibians.
 Around 1958–1959 he hitch-hiked to Australia.

-He joined the University of Adelaide staff as a laboratory technician in 1961, studying and researching part-time, and by 1971 had been promoted to Laboratory Manager, Department of Human Physiology and Pharmacology.
-In 1974 he qualified MSc, and in 1975 won a position as Lecturer, Department of Zoology.
-He was promoted to Senior Lecturer in 1979 and was appointed Associate Professor of Zoology in 1984.
-In 2002 he was awarded D.Sc. and appointed Visiting Research Fellow.
+He joined the University of Adelaide staff as a laboratory technician in 1961, studying and researching part-time, and by 1971 had been promoted to laboratory manager, Department of Human Physiology and Pharmacology.
+In 1974 he qualified MSc, and in 1975 won a position as a lecturer, at the Department of Zoology.
+He was promoted to senior lecturer in 1979 and was appointed associate professor of zoology in 1984.
+In 2002 he was awarded D.Sc. and appointed visiting research fellow.

 His research into amphibians both in Australia and overseas was continuous and extensive, with support from organisations as diverse as the South Australian Museum (in 1965, his first overseas travel grant), the Mark Mitchell Foundation, Rotary International, Australian Geographic magazine, Hamilton Laboratories, Australian National University, Mount Isa Mines and the World Wildlife Fund.
 Apart from descriptive, habitat, behaviour, identification and taxonomic work, which includes identification of new species, his research investigated novel chemicals which have found or may find, pharmaceutical and industrial uses such as fluid balance medications, sunscreens and adhesives.
 He investigated frog populations as an indicator of the environmental health of aquatic systems and frog mutations as an indicator of pollution.
 He is one of many who have worked on Australia's Cane toad (previously Bufo marinus, now Rhinella marina) pest problem.

 He was prominent in research into the world-wide phenomenon of the disappearance of frogs, even entire species, notably in Australia the two species of gastric-brooding frog (Rheobatrachus vitellinus and Rheobatrachus silus), which were declared extinct shortly after their discovery).
 He was in the forefront of research into Australia's fossil frog record.

 He was very public in the promotion of frogs as pets, as sources of potentially useful substances, and as an indicator of environmental quality, arguing that a species useful to humans will necessarily be protected.
 He was involved in a variety of nature documentaries, notably Nature of Australia (1988), ABC Natural History Unit in association with the BBC and WNET, broadcast within their Nature series, and David Attenborough's Life on Earth series (1979).

 He was a longtime member of the board of the South Australian Museum and its chairman 1982–1992.
-He was president of the Royal Zoological Society of South Australia and was President of the Royal Society of South Australia 1985–1986.
+He was president of the Royal Zoological Society of South Australia and was president of the Royal Society of South Australia 1985–1986.